Blue Jackets vs. Penguins Prediction & Picks - November 14

 Blue Jackets vs. Penguins Predictions for Tuesday

-Our computer model for this matchup expects a final score of Penguins 4, Blue Jackets 3.
+Our computer projection model for this encounter predicts a final tally of Penguins 4, Blue Jackets 3.

 - Total Pick: Under 6.5 (computer predicts 6.2 goals on average)